CHAOWEICHIU/functional-javascript-currying/README.md

 	})
 ```

-> :cold_sweat: There is no way that I can understand it once the application get more complex
+> :dizzy_face: There is no way that I can understand it once the application get more complex

 > :kissing_smiling_eyes: It is easy to reason about, but can I get it easier?